1300 543 396

 counselling, education, training and workplace services in Victoria Australia.

 LifeWorks offers a range of dispute resolution services designed to provide a safe and neutral space for individuals to resolve identified issues, with the aim of negotiating an acceptable outcome to all.

-LifeWorks' practitioners work with the couple in a neutral, impartial and non-judgemental way to identify the issues, consider options and make arrangements without having to resort to expensive, time consuming and daunting legal action.
+LifeWorks' practitioners work with the parties in a neutral, impartial and non-judgemental way to identify the issues, consider the options and make arrangments without having to resort to expensive, time consuming and duanting legal action.

 1. Initial Contact.

-Contact LifeWorks during office hours to find out more about the Family Dispute Resolution services, discuss a specific situation with one of LifeWorks’ FDR Practitioners or make an appointment for an intake interview.
+Contact LifeWorks during office hours to find out more about the service or to make an appointment for an initial, private and individual intake interview.